soapboxsys/ombuds-site/_includes/spec/bulletin.md

 --------

 A bulletin is the name for a public statement - generically called a record - containing a text message, a timestamp, and optionally a location.
-A bulletin's author is attributed to a public key according to [DD02](/author).
+A bulletin's author is attributed to a public key according to the [author definition](/spec/author).
 For a bulletin to be considered part of the public record it must be included in Bitcoin's block chain.
 The contents below describe the valid formats a bulletin can take.